Hypochondria see also: Agoraphobia Anxie Psychosomatic and Holistic Meaning and Interpretation

 Discover The Meaning of These Other Psychosomatic Meanings

-Knees (in general) (see also: Legs)
+Warts (in general) (see also: Tumors) - Skin

 Holistic and Psychosomatic Guide